UpGoerFive/Diagnosing-Pneumonia_CNN/README.md

 - Discovered features related to PNEUMONIA status

 ## Limitations
--Gather more X-Ray Scans for our model to train on
+- Gather more X-Ray Scans for our model to train on

 ## Recommendations
 - Increase awareness regarding the risk of Pneumonia